chentl/lazor_solver/README.md

 ### Using `pylazors` module

-The `pylazors` contains classes and functions that can be used to read and write a board, and solve a board.
+The `pylazors` module contains classes and functions that can be used to read and write a board, and solve a board.
 Here is a simple example:
 ```python
 import pylazors